ParkWithEase/parkeasy/docs/ProjectProposal.md

 and fast.
 Go also offers memory allocation and garbage collection at run time to handle possible vulnerabilities and bugs.
 We chose Go over Rust because Rust has a steeper learning curve and is less mature.

 #### Data
-For the data layer, we plan to use Cloudflare’s SQLite database as it is fast and cheap.
+For the data layer, we plan to use Postgres.
+We decided to choose a SQL database because we need immediate consistency when it comes to make sure that there is no race condition, especially when it comes to implementing bidding feature.
+Postgres also scales well with concurrent read-write request and is more stable than MySQL.

 This architecture will work well for our project due to its balance of simplicity and scalability.
-The n-tier architecture decouples the frontend, backend, and data layers, allowing each component to be developed, maintained, and scaled independently.
+The n-layer architecture decouples the frontend, backend, and data layers, allowing each component to be developed, maintained, and scaled independently.
 Kotlin and Compose provide a robust, native Android experience, while Svelte ensures a lightweight and fast web frontend.
 Go’s efficiency, and concurrency features make it ideal for handling server-side operations at scale.
 Cloudflare’s SQLite offers a cost-effective, high-performance solution for managing data.
 Together, these technologies provide a cohesive and scalable system capable of handling our application's requirements.
 We can also integrate middleware between layers for caching and load balancing, to enhance performance and scalability, if needed, without requiring significant changes to other layers.

 ## Work Distribution
 We distribute our workload for this project as follows: